knt5/download-chrome-extension/README.md

-# download-chrome-extension

-A Chrome extension to generate download script
+# A Chrome extension to generate download script

 ## Setup